 When it comes to using Seafoam, you might want to use it at your own risk.
 Especially when there are some known negative effects to it.
 It’s important to know about your vehicle, even all the “under the hood” stuff.

 This way, you’ll be able to make a decision of whether or not Seafoam is right for your vehicle.
-When in doubt, you should consider finding other alternatives to clean you engine.
-As mentioned before, there are plenty of Nitrogen based engine cleaners that you can use.
-Especially if you have a vehicle that has a 4-stroke, water cooled engine (which means you don’t need to use Seafoam).
+When in doubt, you should consider finding other alternatives to clean your engine.
+As mentioned before, there are plenty of nitrogen-based engine cleaners that you can use.
+This is especially true if you have a vehicle with a 4-stroke, water-cooled engine (which means you don’t need to use Seafoam at all).

 Always be sure to use the right kind of fuel if you want a cleaner engine.
 Some fuel brands use additives and detergents to ensure that your engine is running smoothly even for a long period of time.